mhf-ir/ubuntu-overssh-reinstallation/README.md

 ```
 #### Continue installation of ubuntu
 ---
-✅ This script test on Ubuntu Server 16.04 and 18.04.
+:heavy_check_mark: This script test on Ubuntu Server 16.04 and 18.04.